6-8300/pset-2/README.md

 ## Submission Instructions

 * Make sure to answer all short-answer questions in `outputs/proofs.md`.
-If you'd prefer to use latex, feel free to write your solutions in `outputs/proofs.pdf`.
+If you'd prefer to write up solutions in latex, feel free to place your solutions in `outputs/proofs.pdf`.
 * If you answer the extra credit question (Part 2.6), write your answer in a jupyter notebook in `outputs/extra_credit.ipynb`.
 * Zip your `src/` and `outputs/` directories.
 * Upload the zip file to Gradescope.